 Used patches should be folded in half and placed back in the pouch.
 Dispose of carefully.
 Do not flush down the toilet.

-NICABATE® is available in 2 forms of patch: Clear Patch (NICABATE Clear and NICABATE PRE-QUIT)) and Opaque Patch (NICABATE P).
+NICABATE is available in 2 forms of patch: Clear Patch (NICABATE Clear and NICABATE PRE-QUIT)) and Opaque Patch (NICABATE P).

 The main components of the patch are:

 - A supply of nicotine in a co-polymer base.
 Base contains ethylene vinyl acetate with ethylene dioleamide.